-On December 21, 2017, the Company purchased a 49% ownership interest in Eastern Morris Cranes Company Limited ("EMC"), a limited liability company organized and existing under the laws and regulations of the Kingdom of Saudi Arabia, for \$3,359,000.
-This represents an equity investment in a strategic customer of STAHL serving the Kingdom of Saudi Arabia.
-The investment value was increased for the Company's ownership percentage of income earned by EMC during the fiscal year, offset by changes in foreign currency revaluation.
-Investment income for the Company's ownership interest in EMC was \$449,000 in the twelve months ended March 31, 2019 and was not material for the twelve months ended March 31, 2018.
-The investment's carrying value as of March 31, 2019 is \$3,602,000 and has been accounted for as an equity method investment.
-It is presented in other assets in the Consolidated Balance Sheets.
-The March 31, 2019 trade accounts receivable balance due from EMC is \$2,986,000 and is comprised of amounts due for the sale of goods and services in the ordinary course of business.
+On December 21, 2017, the Company purchased a 49% ownership interest in Eastern Morris Cranes Company Limited ("EMC"), a limited liability company organized and existing under the laws and regulations of the Kingdom of Saudi Arabia.
+The Company's ownership represents an equity investment in a strategic customer of STAHL serving the Kingdom of Saudi Arabia.
+The investment's carrying value is presented in Other assets in the Consolidated Balance Sheets in the amount of \$3,402,000 and \$3,602,000 as of March 31, 2020 and March 31, 2019, respectively, and has been accounted for as an equity method investment.
+The investment value was increased for the Company's ownership percentage of income earned by EMC in the amount of \$778,000 and \$449,000 in the twelve months ended March 31, 2020 and March 31, 2019, respectively, and is recorded in Investment (income) loss on the Consolidated Statement of Operations.
+Further, in the twelve months ended March 31, 2020, EMC distributed a cash dividend which the Company received 49% of pursuant to its ownership interest.
+The investment value was decreased for the Company's share of EMC's cash dividend in the amount of \$924,000 in the twelve months ended March 31, 2020 as it was determined to be a return on the Company's investment.
+The dividend is included in operating activities on the Consolidated Statement of Cash Flows under the cumulative earnings approach.
+The March 31, 2020 and 2019 trade accounts receivable balances due from EMC are \$4,166,000 and \$2,986,000, respectively, and are comprised of amounts due for the sale of goods and services in the ordinary course of business.